TelethonKids/Nextflow-BioWiki/HackyHours/02_Customising_Configurations.md

 ---
 This specification aviods the failure of a pipeline due to not having enough resources for a process.
 The pipeline will check for the maximum parameters for memory, cpu, and time, with no single job exceeding these maximums.
 If a run fails due to a resource cap the pipeline will restart and extend the resources needed.

-Caps avoid pipeline processes using too much resources and crashing the pipeline.
+The resource limits avoid pipeline processes using too much resources and crashing the pipeline.

 #### **Tuning workflow resources**
 ---